-Are you bored?
 Want to try out an Irish fantasy novel?
-This sci-fi fantasy, set in Wicklow Town, might just tick your box.
+This sci-fi fantasy, set in Wicklow Town.
 We have been given permission to print the first 7 chapters.
-You can try before you buy and get a feel for what great modern Irish writing is all about.
+You can try before you buy right now.
+So sit down, relax, and let deep space take over.

 MARK STAR – ALIEN INDUCTION